pschool-in/curriculum/content/science/environment-2.md

 ### What are wastes?

-Nature provides us a lot of useful things.
-We use most of these natural resources and create more trash.
-The unwanted materials which are thrown away are called wastes.
-They can be in solid, liquid or gaseous state.
-They are produced from households, industries, hospitals etc., These unwanted materials pollute our environment.
+Simply put, all the unwanted and thrown away materials are called wastes.
+They can be solids, liquids or gases and are produced from households, industries, hospitals etc. resulting in environmental pollution.

 ### Waste Management

-It is the step we take to handle our waste and to make sure our environment does not get dirty and polluted.
-Waste management deals with both biodegradable and non-biodegradable waste.
+We need to make sure that our environment does not get dirty and polluted, and thus, management of both biodegradable and non-biodegradable wastes is necessary.

 ### Steps in waste management

-There are four main steps in waste management.
-These includes :
 + Separation of Waste
 + Waste collection and transportation
 + Waste recycling and composting
 + Waste disposal

-### What are the three R‛s in waste management
+### What are the three R‛s in waste management?

-The three R‛s stand for REDUCE, REUSE, RECYCLE.
-We must first reduce, then reuse and finally recycle.

-Reduce is to make or use less materials.
+Reduce: make/ use less material.
-Reuse is using a thing repeatedly for the same or for another purpose.
+Reuse: using the same thing again.
-Recycle is to take materials from things you throw away and make new products by using them.
-Recycling takes energy and time but saves the amount of ‘new‛ resources we need to make things.
+Recycle: make new things out of scarp.
+It also helps in conservation of resources.

 ### Waste Separation

-Waste at home should be separated into biodegradable, recyclable and non-recyclable waste.
-Waste like left over food, vegetable waste which are broken down naturally should be collected in a separate litter box.
-Materials which cannot be decomposed should be placed in separate dustbin.
-Paper waste, glass waste and aluminium waste which can be recycled into new useful products should be kept in separate box.
+Biodegradable: left over food, vegetable waste etc.
+Recycleable: pper waste, glass waste, aluminum waste etc.
+Non-recycleable: plastic wrap, wax boxex etc.

 ### Environment friendly materials

-Things that can be decomposed or broken down by microorganisms are biodegradable.
-They can return to the soil and enrich the soil.
-Materials which are beneficial to the environment and do not cause harm are called eco-friendly materials.
+Micro-organisms can decompose some waster materials and make it beneficiary for the soil.
+Such materials are called environment friendly materials.

 ## Group : Biodegradable vs Non biodegradable